 3. ASAP Launcher

 ASAP does not feature an app drawer.
 Instead, it has a hamburger menu icon on the search widget, quite reminiscent of the earlier days of Action Launcher.
 Tapping on this brings up a list of apps which is quite like Action Launcher’s Quickdrawer.
-We’ve already reviewed an older version of ASAP Launcher that you can read about here.
+We’ve already reviewed an older version of ASAP Launcher.

 4. Pear Launcher